On this page

 Diagram of example release group.

-This example contains a primary-feature flag and sub-feature flags which list the primary feature as a prerequisite.
+This example contains a primary-feature flag and sub-feature flags that list the primary feature as a prerequisite.

-The primary-feature flag targets all users where user property premium is true with 100% allocation.
-Sub-features only evaluate if the user has the required user property and meet the sub-feature's criteria.
-The only exception is if a user is individually included in the sub-feature.
-Typically, this only occurs during a testing phase.
+The primary-feature flag targets all users where the user property premium is true with 100% allocation.
+Sub-features only evaluate if the user has the required user property and meets the sub-feature's criteria.
+The exception is when the sub-feature individually includes the user, which typically occurs during a testing phase.

-• The sub-feature-1 flag contains an extra targeting criteria for users where the user property beta is true.
-To receive sub-feature-1, a user must have the premium and beta user properties equal to true.
+• The sub-feature-1 flag adds targeting criteria for users where the user property beta is true.
+To receive sub-feature-1, a user must have both premium and beta user properties equal to true.

 • The sub-feature-3 flag allocates 0% of users.
-No users are allocated to sub-feature-3, even if the premium user property is true.
+Amplitude allocates no users to sub-feature-3, even if premium is true.

 Chained mutual exclusion groups

 Use flag prerequisites to build complex hierarchies of mutually exclusive experiments that start at different times.
 Dependent experiments list a prerequisite on an existing active experiment evaluating to off.
-This targets all users who weren't allocated to the existing experiment.
-Continue this chain to add more mutually exclusive experiments if the previous experiment doesn't all users.
+This rule targets all users that the existing experiment didn't allocate.
+Continue this chain to add more mutually exclusive experiments when the previous experiment doesn't allocate all users.

 Diagram of example mutual exclusion group

-In this example, experiment-1 is running, and experiment-2, which is mutually exclusive to experiment-1, is set to run at a later time.
+In this example, experiment-1 runs now, and experiment-2, which is mutually exclusive to experiment-1, runs at a later time.

 • The experiment-1 experiment allocates 20% of users 50/50 control/treatment.

-Experiment assigns 20% of users to experiment-1 and then assigns the remaining 80% to experiment-2.
-Experiment doesn't assign any user variants for both experiment-1 and experiment-2.
+Experiment assigns 20% of users to experiment-1 and the remaining 80% to experiment-2.
+Experiment doesn't assign any user to variants for both experiment-1 and experiment-2.